Table of Contents

 The Rise of Mobile Payments

-• Rewards and Incentives: Many mobile payment apps offer rewards and incentives to users, such as cashback or loyalty points.
-These perks encourage users to adopt mobile payments as their primary method of transaction.
+- Rewards and Incentives: Many mobile payment apps offer rewards and incentives to their users in the form of cash back or loyalty points which encourage the users to select mobile payment as their primary means of transaction.

 The Importance of Financial Literacy